WeblateOrg/weblate/docs/workflows.rst

 Site-wide workflow customization can be done while :ref:`changing-languages`.

-Per-project customization can be done on the each language page of the project.
+Per-project customization can be done on each language page of the project.

-All workflow settings can be overriden, the only limitation is that :ref:`project-translation_review` needs to be turned on and can only be disabled in customization.
+All workflow settings can be overridden, the only limitation is that :ref:`project-translation_review` needs to be turned on and can only be disabled in customization.